Pathophysiology

 The classes may begin with an in-class quiz on the topic of the day, but this is not always the case.
 During the first class, you will be introduced to the regulations and will learn what to expect for the upcoming academic year.

 In order to qualify for the exam, you need to collect at least 48 points (60%) out of the total points available during the four credits.
-This system is the same as the one used in anatomy and histology.

 In addition, you must obtain a minimum of 60% of the total points across the four credits throughout the year.
 If you are absent during a credit, a retake will be arranged with Professor Bialuk, provided that your absence was justified in a timely manner.

 If you achieve a score of less than 60% during the year, a pre-exam will be arranged.
 The pre-exam covers all the material from the course, including the lectures.
-The pre-exam differs from the credits in that it consists of both closed and open questions.
+The pre-exam differs from the credits in that it consists of both closed and open style questions.

 Absentees will present their case during a dedicated consultation hour, which will be arranged by the class representative.

-On the webiste you will be able to find a syllabus for the four credits.
+On the website you will be able to find a syllabus for the four credits.
 Each class has a set of topics and questions to cover.
 The department is very fair and will not go outside of the syllabus so it is highly recommended to use it as a check list when studying.
 Each lecture also has a useful summary at the end of it, which is recommended for studying.

 In the case of an excused absence during a credit - a retake may be arranged.
 Unexcused absences during the credits lead to zero points and no possibility to retake.